 Students in Year 6 are considered the leaders of our Junior Campus and are encouraged to be positive role-models.
 They are given opportunities to be selected as leaders and to be 'big brothers' to our younger students.
 Through participation in our leadership programs they are presented with opportunities to explore and develop their leadership skills and become advocates for social justice.
-For some students the transition to Year 7 at the Senior Campus can be a challenging time.
-Therefore, during Semester 2, all Year 6 students are presented with the opportunity to attend the annual trip to Canberra, which has established itself over the past years as an important part of the Year 6 learning program.
+All Year 6 students are presented with the opportunity to attend the annual trip to Canberra, which has established itself over the past years as an important part of the Year 6 learning program.
 This experience also provides the Year 6 boys an invaluable opportunity to further bond as a group and begin to embrace what is for them a natural point of transition.

 We are proud of our boys and celebrate their achievements in all aspects of their learning, not just academically but through leadership, sports, social justice and more.
-We are encouraged knowing that the boys who graduate are wellrounded individuals who are confident and ready to become men in their Senior Years.
+We are encouraged knowing that the boys who graduate are well-rounded individuals who are confident and ready to become men in their Senior Years.

-Mrs Alison Ronoastro

-Head of Junior Campus
+Mrs Alison Ronoastro Head of Junior Campus